edmundwsy/RAST_corridor_planning/README.md

 ### RQT Graph

+The communication relationship among packages can be seen in the following RQT graph.
+It also visualizes the data flow in these packages.
+The pointcloud data from depth camera and odometry data from IMU are subscribed by the `mapping` node, in which the future risk map is generated.
+Then the planning node reads the risk map and trajectory from other agents, outputs the collision-free parametric trajectories.
+It imports self-contained libraries such as `path_searching`,  `corridor_gen` and `traj_opt`.
+Then the parametric trajectory is sent to `swarm_bridge` package and boardcasts to all agents in this environment.
+The trajectory topic is also subscribed by `traj_server` topic in which it is converted to discreted position, velocity and acceleration setpoints for flight control.

+Notations in the RQT graph are

 - dotted line represents introduced as a library (by class & class pointer)
 - solid line represents communication via ros message